jonnymaserati/jonnymaserati.github.io/_posts/2021-03-14-connection-conundrums-part-2.markdown

 ## Building relationships
 Fortunately, there are a number of Python implementations of network graphs but for this exercise we're going to use [networkx], simply because it's the simplest to install and easiest to work with.
 This comes at the cost of speed, but for the time being let's not worry about that.

-You'll need to install [nextorkx] in your Python env with the following terminal command:
+You'll need to install [networkx] in your Python env with the following terminal command:
 ```
 pip install networkx
 ```